gonnyzalowski-crypto/food_service/AUDIT_REPORT.md

 - Removed from catalog sidebar as requested

 ### 4. Contact Info Updated ✅ FIXED
-- All emails updated to streichergmbh.com
+- All emails updated to Gordon Food Servicegmbh.com
 - Phone number removed from header

 ---